Skip to main content

 An app can handle multiple intents that you declare in your app configuration file inside the app.intents property.
 You define an intent using an object where the key of the object is intentId.
 It consists of the following properties:

-• required — A boolean that defines if a property is mandatory or not.
+• required: A boolean defining whether a property is mandatory.

 Note